tomlurge/visionion/README.md

 	flags	4	2	6
 	total	28	2	36
 					66
-Alltogether [112](http://en.wikipedia.org/wiki/112_%28emergency_telephone_number%29) columns.
-What a fitting number...
+Alltogether 115 columns.
 Maybe we can get rid of this scary situation by stuffing the combinations of types and flags into a seperate collection?

 _OS or Tor software versions_
 Adding OS or Tor software versions as further dimensions would mean blowing up the dimensionality to 37 x 5 = 195 or 37 x 8 = 296 respectively and I can't see any scenario in which this effort would be justified.
 And that still leaves out the 40 combinations of OS and Tor software versions.